InPhyT/UnrollingAverages.jl/docs/src/index.md

 ```@contents
 ```

-Unrolling.jl is a Julia package devoted to *reversing* (or *unrolling*) moving averages of time series, i.e. getting back the original time series.
+UnrollingAverages.jl is a Julia package devoted to *reversing* (or *unrolling*) moving averages of time series, i.e. getting back the original time series.

-Unrolling.jl currently assumes that the moving average is a [simple moving average](https://en.wikipedia.org/wiki/Moving_average#Simple_moving_average).
+UnrollingAverages.jl currently assumes that the moving average is a [simple moving average](https://en.wikipedia.org/wiki/Moving_average#Simple_moving_average).
 Further relaxations and extensions may come in the future, see [Future improvements](#Future-improvements) section.

 Keep reading to zip through all you need to know!

 ## Installation

-In a Julia REPL, enter `] add Unrolling`.
+In a Julia REPL, enter `] add UnrollingAverages`.

 ## Documentation and Usage